-If you have had a botched Botox treatment, you should talk to one of our cosmetic surgery solicitors about a Botox compensation claim.
+If you have had a botched Botox treatment, you should talk to one of our cosmetic surgery solicitors about Botox compensation claims.

-Our cosmetic surgery lawyers deal with claims for cosmetic surgery negligence, medical negligence and personal injury relating to Botox treatment and plastic surgery procedures.
+Our team of cosmetic surgery lawyers deal with claims for cosmetic surgery negligence, medical negligence and personal injury relating to Botox treatment and plastic surgery procedures.

 What are Botox injections used for?

-Botox injections are among the most frequently used beauty treatments with many thousands being carried out each year in the UK.
+Botox injections are among the most frequently used beauty treatments with many thousands of injections being carried out each year in the UK.

 At its best, Botox treatment provides a quick and simple cosmetic procedure to refresh the appearance.

-Botox injections can also provide a solution to a number of medical problems including those originating in neuromuscular tissue.
+Botox injections can also provide a solution to a number of medical problems among patients including those originating in neuromuscular tissue.
 For example, medical professionals use it to treat cervical dystonia.

-However, a botched Botox treatment can cause emotional distress, minor injuries, severe scarring and in the worst cases, serious health consequences.
+However, a botched Botox treatment can result in emotional distress, minor injuries, severe scarring and in the worst cases, serious health consequences.

 If you have suffered from problems after a bad Botox treatment, you may be able to claim compensation.

-Most of our Botox injury claims are conducted on a no-win no fee basis and we offer a free consultation to all our clients to discuss the claims process.
+Most of our Botox injury claims are conducted on a no-win no no-fee basis and we offer a free consultation to all our clients to discuss the claims process.